mikedll/mriveracrm/README.md

   - Add routes.
   - Create yourModel.js.coffee.
   - Extend BaseModel with window.YourModel.
 Specify `urlSuffix` with something.
-Override isNew to be false if you have a singleton model
+Override isNew to be false if you have a singleton model.
   - Extend and CrmModelView with window.YourModelView.
 Specific `modelName` in the YourModelView with a *snake case* form of your model.
 Add any events and attach them to buttons as needed.